-NCAT may refuse to review or to deal further with a review of a decision, if it is satisfied that the application for review is frivolous, vexatious, misconceived or lacking in substance.
+NCAT may refuse to review or to deal further with a review of a Decision, if it is satisfied that the application for review is frivolous, vexatious, misconceived or lacking in substance.

-5.6.
-Extension of time to apply for an NCAT review
+5.5.
+Extension of time to apply for a NCAT review